-ACE-SI Summary.
+ACE-SI Tier 3 Summary.

-1. Review "ACE-SI Summary."
+1. Review "ACE-SI Tier 2 Summary"

-[NOTE: It is recommended to get the trainees involved in the summary versus reading the topics.
+[NOTE: Suggest getting the trainees involved in the summary versus reading the topics.
 Based on time, you might break the group into groups and assign them areas to discuss then report back to the larger group.]

 - So there you have it.
-You have completed the ACE-SI Tier 1 training.
-Let's do a summary and we'll close out training. - We talked about the fact that the impact of suicide is far reaching.
+You have completed the ACE-SI Tier 2 training.
+Let's do a quick summary and we'll close out training. - We talked about the fact that the impact of suicide is far reaching.
 Knowing how to intervene is important as we move toward the goal of reducing suicide.
-As a reminder, a single suicide impacts as many as 135 people. - We learned about risk factors and warning signs and also the need to be direct when asking about suicide intentions.
+As a reminder suicide impacts as many as 135 people. - We learned about risk factors and warning signs and also the need to be direct when asking about suicide intentions.
 Asking is a necessary step and takes courage.
-Asking may save a life. - We covered knowing and challenging stigma to reduce its impact on help-seeking. - We learned about active listening and the importance of showing empathy when caring for Soldiers who are in crisis.
+Asking may save a life. - Knowing and challenging stigma to reduce its impact on help-seeking. - We learned about active listening and the importance of showing empathy when caring for Soldiers who are in crisis.
 Showing empathy tells the Soldier you care about them.

 - In practicing ACE we put the ACE model into action.
-You applied your knowledge of emergency and nonemergency resources and the principles of not leaving the individual alone, and if necessary, calling emergency services to come to your aid. - Knowing how to support the reintegration process can help reduce stigma and facilitate the Soldier's productivity and reintegration into the unit. - Sometimes we may do everything we can but a Soldier may still choose to take or attempt to take their life.
+You applied your knowledge of emergency and nonemergency resources and the principles of not leaving the individual alone and if necessary, calling emergency services to come to your aid. - Knowing how to support the reintegration process can help reduce stigma and facilitate the Soldier's productivity and reintegration into the unit. - Sometimes we may do everything we can but a Soldier may still choose to take or attempt to take their life.
 These outcomes are not the fault of the ACE-SI.
 It will be important that you stay grounded in that truth and support the unit during this time.
-Don't hesitate to seek help if you're struggling to cope with these difficult circumstances. - We went over your responsibilities as an ACE-SI Tier 1 in the unit. - And lastly, we spent some time preparing you to deliver the ACE Training by giving you some training insights and reviewing facilitation strategies, and we took a glance at the ACE training for the various populations within the Army organization.
+Don't hesitate to seek help if you're struggling to cope with these difficult circumstances. - We spent some time preparing you to serve as an ACE-SI Tier 3 including facilitation strategies and professional development, conducting workshops and QA/QC of ACE and ACE-SI training. - And lastly we conducted an situation based assessment by means of a vignette.